GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_charter.md

 ### Out-of-scope
 #### Roles
-- **Researchers Using Node Services**: While crucial to the broader GDI network, their specific operational procedures are not covered by these SOPs.
+- **Users of Node Services**: While crucial to the broader GDI network, the specific operational procedures of end-users (e.g., researchers, clinicians, scientists, policy makers or data subjects) are not covered by these SOPs.
 - **Training, Outreach, and Communications Officers**: These roles, while important, are not the focus of the current SOP scope.

 #### Topics